Management system

 A management system is a set of policies, processes and procedures used by an organization to ensure that it can fulfill the tasks required to achieve its objectives.
-These objectives cover many aspects of the organization's operations (including financial success, safe operation, product quality, client relationships, legislative and regulatory conformance and worker management).
-For instance, an environmental management system enables organizations to improve their environmental performance, and an occupational safety and health management system enables an organization to control its occupational health and safety risks.
+These objectives cover many aspects of the organization's operations (including product quality, worker management, safe operation, client relationships, regulatory conformance and financial success).
+For instance, a quality management system enables organizations to improve their quality performance, an environmental management system enables organizations to improve their environmental performance, and an occupational health and safety management system enables organizations to improve their occupational health and safety performance, can be run in an integrated management system.

 The international standard ISO 9000:2015 (Title: Quality management systems - fundamentals and vocabulary) defines the term in chapter 3.5.3 as a "set of interrelated or interacting elements of an organization to establish policies and objectives, and processes to achieve those objectives".

 A simplification of the main aspects of a management system is the 4-element "plan, do, check, act" approach.
 A complete management system covers every aspect of management and focuses on supporting the performance management to achieve the objectives.
 The management system should be subject to continuous improvement as the organization learns.

-Project - a project as defined in the PRINCE2 (Project Management Methodology), is a temporary organization set up to deliver one or more business products under an agreed Business Case.
-Taking into account the above definition of the Project, similarly, the Management System is a permanent organization established to implement specific business processes in the enterprise [Definition by Marek Prasoł].
-We can distinguish the following types of management systems: